madhuri2k/madhuri2k.github.io/_posts/2017-12-07-My-first-post.markdown

 There are tons of great resources on jekyll and its battle-tested ecosystem of plugins.
 I especially found this [site] & [video] very useful for my setup.

 Although github is totally usable on web, hacking the site locally will be much faster since I can leverage familiar tools and write offline (without distractions).
 So I needed to install jekyll locally.
 Instead of installing it on my computer, I decided to use [docker] to satisy my #1 goal (cross-platform portability).
-There is an official docker image for jekyll (of course :smile: ) and all I needed to write was the script below to fetch it and deploy my site on it.
+There is an official docker image for jekyll (of course 😃😄) and all I needed to write was the script below to fetch it and deploy my site on it.
 A similar batch file does the job on windows.

 {% highlight bash %}